mduboef/Jabbr-AI-Boxing-Judging/README.md

 - Simple interpretable models with just 5-7 parameters can match the predictive accuracy of more complex neural networks
 - The points-based model achieved 76% pairwise agreement with judges, ranking within the range of professional judges while remaining transparent, reproducible, and bias-free

-**Applications:** The methodology provides tools for supplementing human judges at events lacking experienced officials, objective judge performance evaluation, and data-driven training strategy development for fighters.

 ---

 This repo serves to build and analyze a database of thousands of boxing matches with accompanying round-by-round scorecards.
 Through our analysis we determine the relative importance of different aspects of a fighter's performance.
 We also evaluate top judges and analyze differences in their style that emerge from the data.
 Lastly, we create an automated judging system that is interpretable and able to accurately predict judging outcomes.